AnalysisByJordan/Portfolio-Webpage/README.md

-# This repo will harbour my .html and .css files and changes as I create my portfolio webpage
+# This repo will hold .html, .css, and .jss files